HueNguyenSE/leetcode-challenges/README.md

 5. Usually, the process would include a loop of multiple times of step 1, 2, 3, and 5, especially in solving hard problems.
 ## For future
 The current solutions may not optimal.
-I may revise them in the future because the final goal is not just solving but solving in the best way.
+I may revise them in the future because the ultimate goal is not just solving but solving in the best way.